Overview

 Resources

 OpenTAP is intended for software as well as hardware testing.
-The concept of Instruments and DUTs (plural of Device Under Test) are essential for OpenTAP.
-In the classical case, a DUT is a device under test, calibration, or control, and an instrument is anything that makes measurements.
+The concept of Instruments and DUTs (Devices Under Test) is central to OpenTAP.
+Most commonly, a DUT is a device under test, calibration, or control, and an instrument is software or hardware that makes measurements.
 To integrate resources into test plans, whether to control them or read their measurements, they must be connected to test steps that know how to communicate with them.
 In other words, a resource driver is required.
 Creation of such a driver is described in the Developer Guide.

 OpenTAP is quite flexible regarding resources.
-Typically, they would be local, physical equipment.
-But they can easily be more abstract, such as a virtual resource, or even a remote resource.
-Depending on your use case, all of the following scenarios are valid:
+Typically, resources are local physical equipment.
+But they can easily be more abstract, such as a virtual resource, or even remote ones.
+Depending on the use case, all of the following scenarios are valid:

 Out of the box, OpenTAP does not provide any resources for hardware control.
 For that, you need plugins.